Ledi Sayadaw: Legacy

-Ledi Sayadaw was one of the foremost Burmese Buddhist figures of his age.
+Ledi Sayadaw (လယ်တီ ဆရာတော်) was one of the foremost Burmese Buddhist figures of his age.
 He was instrumental in reviving the traditional practice of Vipassana, making it more available for renunciates and lay people alike.
 Many of his works are still available, including in English through the Buddhist Publication Society.

-After Ledi Sayadaw died in 1923, influential teachers, such as U Ba Khin, Mother Sayamagyi, SN Goenka, Mahasi Sayadaw, and many others, spread the teachings to the West.
+After Ledi Sayadaw died in 1923, influential teachers, such as U Ba Khin, Mother Sayamagyi, S. N. Goenka, Mahasi Sayadaw, and many others, spread the teachings to the West.